 No other response to the evil of communism could be sufficient.
 But if we take this hard-won legacy so lightly that we do not teach our own young people about these events that took place in 1989, we are not worthy of the sacrifice of 169 million innocent lives taken by totalitarianism.
 We in the West should not be too self-congratulatory, Solzhenitsyn warned us, because we are none too healthy ourselves.
 To the extent that the West has lost the moral core necessary for self-governance, we are at risk of losing everything.
 As one astute young East German woman put it shortly after the Berlin Wall fell, “We knew that Marx was a false god.
 But we don’t want to worship the golden calf of the West, either.”
 The danger we face in America is the golden calf we have made for ourselves, which we worship in our modern temples of consumerism.
 We, too, must overcome evil with good.
 No other response will be adequate.

 I only hope in moments of trial to remember the remarkable courage and integrity of the unsung heroes whose faith shattered communism.
 Their souls were luminous– and as uncompromising as diamonds.

-This essay in our series of “Timeless Essays” was first published here in July 2019.
+This essay was first published here in July 2019.